 NYIT adheres to the requirements of the Americans with Disabilities Act of 1990 and the Rehabilitation Act of 1973, Section 504.
-No qualified individual with a disability shall, on the basis of disability, be excluded from participation in, or be denied the benefits of this institution's classes or facilities.
+No qualified individual with a disability shall, on the basis of disability, be excluded from participation in or be denied the benefits of this institution's classes or facilities.
 The College of Osteopathic Medicine has made reasonable modifications in policies, practices, procedures, and/or facilities when such modifications were necessary, to accommodate the needs of disabled individuals.
 The Deans in the Office of Academic Affairs have been designated to coordinate compliance with the nondiscrimination requirements contained in Subtitle A of the Americans with Disabilities Act of (ADA) of 1990.

-Academic Calendar, 2017-2018 Information
+Academic Calendar, 2018-2019 Information

-Class of 2021 (1st year)

-Orientation Wednesday, August 2 - Friday, August 4, 2017 First Day of Classes Monday, August 7, 2017 White Coat Ceremony (Arkansas Campus) Friday, August 11, 2017 White Coat Ceremony (New York Campus) Tuesday, August 22, 2017 Labor Day (no classes) Monday, Sept.
-4, 2017 Columbus Day (no classes) Monday, Oct.
-9, 2017 Thanksgiving Break (no classes) Wednesday, Nov.
-22 - Sunday, Nov.
-26, 2017 Winter Break (no classes) Saturday, Dec.
-16, 2017 - Tuesday, Jan.
-2, 2018 Martin Luther King Jr. Day (no classes) Monday, Jan.
-15, 2018 President's Day (no classes) Monday, Feb.
-19, 2018 Spring Break (no classes) Saturday, March 17 - Sunday, March 25, 2018 Last Day of Classes Friday, June 8, 2018

-Class of 2020 (2nd year)
+Class of 2022 (1st year) Wednesday, August 1 - Friday, August 3, 2018 Orientation First Day of Classes Monday, August 6, 2018 Friday, August 10, 2018 White Coat Ceremony (Arkansas Campus) Wednesday, August 15, 2018 White Coat Ceremony (New York Campus) Labor Day (no classes) Monday, September 3, 2018 Columbus Day (no classes) Monday, October 8, 2018 Wednesday, November 21 - Sunday, November 25, 2018 Thanksgiving Break (no classes) Thursday, December 20, 2018 - Wednesday, January 2, 2019 Winter Break (no classes) Martin Luther King Jr. Day (no classes) Monday, January 21, 2019 Monday, February 18, 2019 Presidents' Day (no classes) Spring Break (no classes) Saturday, March 16 - Sunday, March 24, 2019 Last Day of Classes Friday, June 7, 2019 Class of 2021 (2nd year)